 Thus, travel managers and the human resources departments cooperate to use travel policies as a tool for retaining staff.
 A travel policy for modern business travelers should include:

 - Booking procedures: Who will be responsible to book flights and accommodation, and how long before the trip they need to book.
 It should state if the traveler can choose airlines, hotels, and car services.

 - Expenses: Who will claim the expenses, which categories of expenses are claimable, and different categories of the budget.

 - Responsibilities: What are the responsibilities of the company and the employee.
 The policy should clarify whether the employee is allowed to go on a “bleisure” trip - extending a business trip for leisure - which is an increasing trend.
 The policy should also state who will cover the expenses for missed flights if it is the fault of the traveler.

 - Reporting: Digital reporting is the easiest and most accurate as it saves on the hassle of keeping and managing receipts.
 Using travel technology such as mobility apps enables companies to keep an organized, searchable, and easy-to-access journey report for related expenses.

 For travel agencies, understanding the policies of the companies they work with is a necessity in order to tailor their offering.

 Door-to-door online booking

 Online booking is widespread, with over half of all travel reservations made online.
 If until now, most travel agencies were focusing their efforts on flights and hotels, some are now transitioning to the next stage: door-to-door booking.
 Travelers can now book, in addition to accommodation and flights, transportation to and from their destination (hotel, airport etc.) together on a website.
 Travel agencies solely have to add a smart transportation web widget on their site in order to complete the full traveler’s journey.
-With HERE Mobility solutions, the customers will be informed in real-time about his ride to make sure their trip is smooth from A to Z.
+With HERE Mobility solutions, the customers will be informed in real-time about their ride to make sure their trip is as smooth as possible.

 Advance vs last-minute booking